pushpay-labs/semantic-versioning-analyzer/README.md

   -r, --additional-rules    A path to a single assembly or folder of assemblies which contain additional
                             rules.
 Overrides `additionalRules` setting in JSON configuration file.

   -p, --package-name        If the package name is different than the DLL file name, specify it here.

+  --omit-disclaimer         Omits the disclaimer paragraph that appears at the top of the output.

   --help                    Display this help screen.